This blueberry coffee cake is light, tender, and sweet.

 - 1 cup Bob's Red Mill Organic All-Purpose Flour

 - 1/2 teaspoon baking soda

 - 1/2 teaspoon salt

 - 2 teaspoon lemon zest

 - 1 tablespoon lemon juice

-- Combine flour, baking powder, baking soda and salt in a bowl and stir with a whisk.
+- Combine flours, baking powder, baking soda, and salt in a bowl and stir with a whisk.
 Remove 2 tablespoons of flour and sprinkle over blueberries, tossing to coat.

-- Spoon half the batter in a 9 inch square baking pan that has been sprayed with non stick spray.
-Sprinkle evenly with blueberries and top with ½ cup toasted coconut.
-Spoon remaing batter over blueberries.
-Sprinkle with blueberry mixture.
+- Spoon half the batter in a 9-inch square baking pan that has been sprayed with non-stick spray.
+Sprinkle evenly with 1 cup of blueberries and top with 1/2 cup toasted coconut.
+Spoon remaining batter over blueberries.
+Sprinkle remaining blueberries over the batter.
 Top with streusel mixture.
-Bake for 45-50 minutes or until a wooden pick inserted in the center comes out clean.
-Let cake cool in pan for 10 minutes on a wire rack.
+Bake for 50-60 minutes or until a wooden pick inserted in the center comes out clean.
+Let the cake cool in the pan for 10 minutes on a wire rack.